jcvi-plant-genomics/intermine-search-drupal/README.md

 # intermine-search-drupal
-Drupal module to enable searching one or more mine instances using InterMine Search API, collating the response into a faceted results page.
+Drupal module to enable searching one or more mine instances using the InterMine Search API, collating the response into a faceted results page.

 ## Dependencies